Description

 • Sony TA-N1

 A game changer.
 A tool, simple and pure with attention to detail, i would call it elegant engineering.
-There is more offered here though apart from elegance.
+There is more though offered here apart from pure elegance.
 Main strength is the absence of character attributing to great transparency and extension with a very big and open soundstage.
-Natural speed and warmth with fine attack, dynamics and a rock solid bass complete the picture of this wonderful mosfet amp.
-It seems that these amps circa 2000 were something special and not many of those were made.
+Natural speed and warmth with fine attack and dynamics, a rock solid and extended bass with energy and articulation, complete the picture of this wonderful CFB Mosfet amp.
+It seems that these amps circa 2000 were something special and production halted around 130pcs.

 Finally for me it is a very good looking beast, a rare feat in Audio.
 Definitely a keeper.